601 El Camino Real

 Any of the above requirements may be waived or modified upon review and approval of the Chief of Police.

 CPA meets from 6:00-10:00pm one evening per week at the Police Building (601 El Camino Real at Benton Street).
 The course also includes one Saturday session from 9:00am-4:00pm.
 There is no cost to participate in this program.
-The tentative dates for the 2018 sessions are as follows:
+The Spring, 2018 session is full.
+The tentative dates for Fall, 2018 are as follows: